 - Adoption of subscription pricing models

-- Profiles of vendor licensing models
+- Profiles of vendor business models

-- Cloud software/services pricing
+- Cloud software/services business models

 - Coverage of licensing technology approaches, including third-party licensing providers